sdanyalk/auth-project-two/README.md

-# auth-project-two
+# Authentication using Project Two template
-This project showcases how to create authentication using passport.js library
+This project showcases how to add authentication using passport.js library.
+Template for this project is starter template for Project Two.